 It stars Harold Hill, a role perfected years ago by Robert Preston, a fast-talking guy who rides the rails into small towns to fleece the populace, then gets on a fast train out before they know they've been had.

-The second was "Mary Poppins," which is finishing up a long run on Broadway with a show quite different from the Julie Andrews/Dick Van Dyke film that took the country
+The second was "Mary Poppins," which is finishing up a long run on Broadway with a show quite different from the Julie Andrews/Dick Van Dyke film that took the country by storm years ago.
+Basically, Miss Poppins cons people, too - but not for her personal gain.
+She's trying to improve other people's worlds, and she's good at it.
+She gets em, and they hardly know they've been had.

 For "The Music Man," a courageous and talented music director in Greenwich, Conn., spent weeks corralling, coaching and probably scolding a slew of 13-year-olds into learning lines, making fast costume changes, paying attention at all times, singing well and doing a good deal of dancing, boys and girls alike.
 At curtain call, 96 teenagers were on stage belting out a stirring rendition of "Seventy-Six Trombones."